-Under the Swedish system, the results show that in the equal skills case, the inventor chooses the startup in 93% of the combinations of σ and r_F .
-The corresponding number for the firm skill advantage case is 75%, and finally, in the firm general advantage case, it is 7%.
-Compared with the baseline model, we see that when the effort level is made endogenous, it has a minor impact on the inventor's choice of mode.
-In contrast to the US system, the optimal effort is chosen to maximize the same objective function, namely, the inventor's utility function, as the choice of commercialization mode.
+Under the Swedish system, the results show that in the equal skills case, the inventor chooses the startup in 93 percent of the combinations of σ and r_F .
+The corresponding number for the firm skill advantage case is 75 percent, and finally, in the firm general advantage case it is 7 percent.
+Compared to the baseline model, we see that when the effort level is made endogenous, it has a minor impact on the inventor's choice of mode.
+In contrast to the US system, the optimal effort is chosen to maximize the same objective function, namely the inventor's utility function, as the choice of commercialization mode.

 One reason why the inventor prefers the startup to a greater extent than the TTO is that even if the established firm has an advantage, the inventor can, in many instances, collect a larger share of profits from commercialization when she chooses the startup than when she licenses to the established firm.
-In the first case, the inventor owns between 10% and 100 % of the firm, and of its profits, whereas in the latter case, the inventor gets a royalty rate between 2% and 20% of revenues.
+In the first case, the inventor owns between 10 and 100 percent of the firm, and of its profits, whereas in the latter case, the inventor gets a royalty rate between 2 and 20 percent of revenues.

-Table 2 displays the average effort levels provided by the inventor in the United States and Sweden for the three cases.
-As argued previously, one main difference between the two systems is that the US system can create an agency problem, whereas the Swedish does not.
-In the table, if we compare the average effort provided by the inventor in the firm for the equal skills case, it is significantly higher in Sweden than in the United States: 0.37 compared with 0.21.
+Table 2 displays the average effort levels provided by the inventor in the US and Sweden respectively, for the three cases.
+As argued above, one main difference between the two systems is that the US system can create an agency problem, whereas the Swedish does not.
+In the table, if we compare the average effort provided by the inventor in the firm for the equal skills case, it is significantly higher in Sweden than in the US; 0.37 compared to 0.21.
 This difference is due to the agency problem.
 The inventor only captures a share of the expected income, and therefore provides less effort.
-For the same reason, the effort levels in the established firm are higher in Sweden than in the United States for the firm skill advantage case and the firm general advantage case.
+For the same reason, the effort levels in the established firm are higher in Sweden than in the US for the firm skill advantage case and the firm general advantage case.
 However, if we turn to the startup and compare the effort provided in the equal skills case, we see that the average effort levels are not very different across countries.
-If the inventor works for a startup, the agency problem built into the United States system has a small impact on effort, on average.
-The where S = startup and F = established firm reason is that even though the inventor's firm has to pay a royalty to the university under the US system, the inventor gets a share of that royalty, and if her ownership share is low in relation to her share of royalty revenues, the royalty payment can even generate a net increase in income.
+If the inventor works for a startup, the agency problem built into the US system has a small impact on effort on average.
+The reason is that even though the inventor's firm has to pay a royalty to the university under the US system, the inventor gets a share of that royalty, and if her ownership share is low in relation to her share of royalty revenues, the royalty payment can even generate a net increase in income.
 Therefore, the average effort levels over the combinations of σ and r_F are similar.

-Table 2 Average inventor effort levels
+Table 2: Average inventor effort levels

 Two systems

-US SWE
+US Swe

-S F S F
+\mathbf{S} \mathbf{F} \mathbf{S} \mathbf{F}

+equal skills 0.562 0.207 0.557 0.367

+firm skill advantage 0.562 0.367 0.557 0.493

-Equal skills Firm skill advantage Firm general advantage 0.562 0.562 0.708 0.207 0.367 0.529 0.557 0.557 0.723 0.367 0.493 0.586
+firm general advantage 0.708 0.529 0.723 0.586

+where S=startup and F=established firm